 - Flowers are frozen below 100 Kelvin for at least 12 hours.

 - After the freezing process, the moisture in the flowers is pulled out using a vacuum pump in the form of vapour in a chamber and this vapour condenses as ice in another chamber.

 - The natural colours of the flowers are preserved despite the freeze-drying process.

 Flowers that can be dried using this method are roses, carnations, African violets and also ferns and baby’s breath.

 If there is slight deterioration in the colours from original one, they can be spray painted using a florist spray.
 These flowers need to be preserved in glass containers in order for them to not absorb moisture from air so as to preserve them for a long time.

-I am hoping that this article will help and spark an interest in those who are looking to find an efficient method to preserve flowers and also those who have not thought of preserving flowers before.
-If you have used different methods to preserve or dry flowers, please feel free to share your experience here in the comments section below.
+I hope this article will help spark an interest in preserving flowers.
+If you have used some of these methods to preserve or dry flowers, please feel free to share your experience here in the comments section below.
 I will be happy to hear from you.
 Thank you for stopping by!

 Question: What can be used to keep a flower dipped in wax indefinitely?

 Answer: Flowers dipped in wax will last about a month, but, if you want them to last indefinitely, you'll need to stand the flowers in a solution of 2 parts warm water to 1 part glycerin.
 You need to leave them in there for around 3-5 days prior to preserving the flowers in wax.